va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-05-12-adding-study-participants-to-neo4j.md

 - What kinds of data should we deliver?
 - Should different kinds of data be delivered separately or together?

+This is also something the folks at All of Us are thinking about and you can find their Data Roadmap here: [https://www.researchallofus.org/data-tools/data-sources/](https://www.researchallofus.org/data-tools/data-sources/).

 ## Brief thought: naming conventions

 Instead of naming things based on the number of elements, I recommend naming things based on iterations (e.g. "wgs-data-release-1", "telomere-pilot", "telomere-study-2"), starting from (1), where a "pilot" indicates that the purpose of the study is research and development rather than releasing data to MVP researchers.